-The James V. Fitzgerald ASBS Pollution Reduction Program (San Mateo County 2016) was led by the County of San Mateo Department of Public Works which implemented stormwater Best Management Practices (BMPs), water quality studies, and BMP effectiveness monitoring and education.
+The James V. Fitzgerald ASBS Pollution Reduction Program (San Mateo County 2016) was led by the County of San Mateo Department of Public Works which implemented stormwater Best

+Management Practices (BMPs) on public property and private residences (in partnership with the RCD), water quality studies, and BMP effectiveness monitoring and education.
 The overall goal of this project was to improve water quality and maintain beneficial uses of the Reserve while also assisting in the County's compliance with stormwater regulations.
+In addition, a compliance plan was also developed for the Fitzgerald ASBS that describes the measures by which special protections for the ASBS will be achieved.